Table of Contents[Hide][Show]

 If your dryer vent system is made of plastic or vinyl tubing, consider replacing it with metal duct material, which is sturdier and easier to clean.

-Stop Dryer Lint Blowing Outside
+How to Stop Dryer Lint Blowing Outside

 If you notice some rogue lint flying around outside, don’t take it as a sign that you need dryer repair — it could actually mean that your dryer vent system is working very effectively.
 It might also be a warning sign that your exhaust vent needs cleaning.
-Check your exterior vent hood for lint buildup.
-If the vent cover is caked in lint, use a vacuum to suck up exterior buildup.
-You can also find the filter screens for the outside vent on Ebay.

 Lint Buildup and Fire Risks